MkDay/Post-Collection/prevent-default-vs-return-false.md

   * to customize callback functions
      1. customize parameters of callbacks
      1. customize return value of callbacks
-* Where does it become a headache - How to prevent the system by checking for *preventDefault()* while executing heavy JavaScript.
+* Where does it become a headache - How to prevent the system by checking for *preventDefault()* while executing heavy JavaScript - *passive: true/false*.

 ### Real-world usage - where we can use *Event.preventDefault()*.